 I’m a woman.
 And let me tell you, I enjoy it thus far.

 Yes, men will always continue to rate us on a “Hot or Not” scale.
 They’ll continue giving us a 7 for “average looking” or 10 for “sultry and sexy”.
 But that is mostly society and their hormones talking.
 There are men out there (more than we think!) who embrace the idea that women, some of them “feminists”, can be strong in the work field and be great conversationalists.
 Even though they like to see their girlfriend in a nice tight dress with her hair and makeup done up all fancy, they still can have faith in her independence and strength as a person.
 This is all women can ask for right?
 Ladies like to admire the sexy male models in Calvin Klein ads, as well.
-No shame in that.
+No shame in that.“Though Feminism has tended to treat beauty as a symbol of oppression, what lurks not far beneath the surface is the reality of beauty as power.”
+BEAUTY AS POWER.

 "makeup"